Ford CEO History

 © History Oasis

-Caldwell, the first non-Ford family member to hold the CEO title, implemented major reorganizations to address these challenges.
+Caldwell was the first non-Ford family member to hold the CEO title.

-He invested heavily in improving manufacturing efficiency and vehicle quality.
+He invested in improving manufacturing efficiency and vehicle quality.

 Recognizing increasing globalization, Caldwell acquired worldwide subsidiaries to streamline Ford's international operations under unified management titled Ford Europe and Ford Asia-Pacific.